 Opened in 1928, this studio passed through several owners until the 1960s.
 That is when CBS leased and eventually purchased the lot.
 Since then, it has been one of the primary lots for production of CBS shows.
 Other networks also regularly rent space to produce shows here, primarily sitcoms.

-The lot is not open to the public for tours.
-However it is possible to get tickets to be in a studio audience at the CBS Radford lot.
+Radford Studio Center is not open to the public for tours.
+However it is possible to get tickets to be in a studio audience for various shows on the lot.
 Many of the sitcoms filmed here use live studio audiences, as well as shows like The Talk and Big Brother.
 Tickets for these shows are free, but can be hard to get, depending on the popularity of the show.

 I have personally attended two shows on this lot.
 The first time was in 2004, on my first trip to Los Angeles.
 We were able to get tickets to a taping of Will & Grace.
 The name of the episode was Ice Cream Balls and it aired on Feb 10th, 2004.
 The second time visiting the studio was in early 2019 to see The Talk.
 I have articles about my experiences at both these shows here on the site.